Sherman5A/apple-silicon/report/report.md

 originating in 1978 when Intel released the 16-bit 8086, using x86.
 Also released, the 8088, a cheaper alternative [@intel-timeline].
 The 8088 caught IBM's attention who wanted to enter the growing consumer microcomputer market.
-IBM, typically designed all their hardware, but used the Intel 8088 due to the competitive price and time pressure.
+IBM typically designed all their hardware, but used the Intel 8088 due to the competitive price and time pressure.
 The PC Greatly exceeded sales expectations, and underwent reverse-engineering, leading to clones [@ibm-pc].
-The popularity grew Intel into an industry giant. x86 was continuously improved throughout the eighties, adding 32-bit support in the 80386, on-processor cache, an integrated maths coprocessor, and instruction pipelining in the 80486 [@intel-over-the-years; @upgrading-repairing-pcs], and superscalar processing in the Pentium .
-In the 14 years between 8088 and Pentium, Intel had increased the speed of x86 by 300 times [@intel-timeline].
+The popularity grew Intel into an industry giant. x86 was continuously improved throughout the eighties, adding 32-bit support in the 80386, on-processor cache, an integrated maths coprocessor, and instruction pipelining in the 80486 [@intel-over-the-years; @upgrading-repairing-pcs], and superscalar processing in the Pentium.
+In the 14 years between 8088 and Pentium, Intel had increased x86's speed by 300 times [@intel-timeline].
 However, the RISC philosophy's popularity was increasing, RISC designs outperformed CISC.
 Despite this, Intel further invested into x86, creating the Pentium Pro's P6 microarchitecture.
 To improve pipelining and avoid wasting clock cycles, P6